 Step 1.
 Buy a tube of water soluble paint which matches the wallpaper's darkest colour.
 Mix a small amount with water in a small pot.

 Step 2.
-Using a fine tip artist's paintbrush, brush the paint into the visible seam and then wipe away any excess straight away.
+Using a fine tip artist's paintbrush or roller, brush the paint into the visible seam and then wipe away any excess straight away.

 Step 3.
 Repeat this in small sections until all the joins are disguised.